BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 1 - v2.pdf.md

 therefore needed to provide the necessary legal certainty, clarity and predictability with regard to the assessment process, as well as to the result thereof.
-Those criteria and procedures were introduced by provisions in Directive 2007/44/EC.
+Those criteria and procedures were introduced by provisions in Directive/EC.
 As regards insurance and reinsurance those provisions should therefore be codified and integrated into this Directive.